DarienLibrary/website_content/content/_finished/homebound/homebound.md

 ### Digital Books

-eBooks allow the reader to resize the text to a more comfortable reading size.
-You may access eBooks on your computer or on a mobile device.
-Just visit the app store and download the OverDrive and 3M Cloud Library apps.
+e-Books allow the reader to resize the text to a more comfortable reading size.
+You may access e-Books on your computer or on a mobile device.
+Just visit the app store and download the Libby or Hoopla Digital apps.
 You will need your Darien Library card.
-[Search our catalog for eBooks](/catalog/search/keyword?search=%2A&formats=ebook "Search for eBooks")
+[Search our catalog for eBooks](/catalog/search/keyword?search=%2A&formats=ebook "Search for e-Books")

 </div>
 </div>